 Continuing Education Credits

-On April 15, see how Weill Cornell Medicine's Engineering & Maintenance team reduced energy use and carbon emissions, and learn how to do the same in your buildings!
+On April 15, we saw how Weill Cornell Medicine's Engineering & Maintenance team reduced energy use and carbon emissions and learned ways you can do the same in your buildings!

 With NYSERDA funding, Weill Cornell's E&M team recently completed Urban Green Council’s GPRO@Work program.
 By carefully building a culture of training, creating a state-of-the-art Learning Lab and improving daily facilities processes, the E&M team has seen significant improvements in both energy use and staff engagement.
 This session will share the outcomes of the program thus far and share potential ways participants can implement changes in their own buildings.

 GPRO@Work is a comprehensive, customized training and coaching program that reduces energy use and associated carbon emissions by building the skills of O&M staff and managers.

 Angela manages the energy use of WCM’s campus, approximately 2.5 million square feet of medical research, educational and clinical space.
 She works with the operational teams to implement energy conservation projects, identify opportunities for operating existing equipment more efficiently, and she manages reporting and compliance with NYC regulations around energy usage.
 Prior to her work at WCM, Angela was a Project Manager at NYSERDA, focusing on commercial and industrial energy efficiency.
 Angela graduated with a degree in chemical and biomolecular engineering from the University of Pennsylvania.